openfaas/faas-netes/chart/openfaas/README.md

 See also: [Introducing the OpenFaaS Operator](https://www.openfaas.com/blog/kubernetes-operator-crd/)

 ## Deployment with `helm template`

-This option is good for those that have issues with installing Tiller, the server/cluster component of helm.
+This option is good for those that have issues with or concerns about installing Tiller, the server/cluster component of helm.
 Using the `helm` CLI, we can pre-render and then apply the templates using `kubectl`.

-1. Clone the faas-netes repository git clone https://github.com/openfaas/faas-netes.git
+1. Clone the faas-netes repository
+    ```sh
+    git clone https://github.com/openfaas/faas-netes.git
+    cd faas-netes
+    ```

 2. Render the chart to a Kubernetes manifest called `openfaas.yaml`

+    Helm 3:
     ```sh
+    helm template \
+      openfaas chart/openfaas/ \
+      --namespace openfaas \
+      --set basic_auth=true \
+      --set functionNamespace=openfaas-fn > openfaas.yaml
+    ```

+    Helm 2:

+    ```sh
-    helm template faas-netes/chart/openfaas \
+    helm template chart/openfaas \
         --name openfaas \
         --namespace openfaas  \
         --set basic_auth=true \
-        --set functionNamespace=openfaas-fn > $HOME/openfaas.yaml
+        --set functionNamespace=openfaas-fn > openfaas.yaml
     ```

     You can set the values and overrides just as you would in the install/upgrade commands above.

 3. Install the components using `kubectl`

     ```sh
-    kubectl apply -f faas-netes/namespaces.yml
-    kubectl apply -f $HOME/openfaas.yaml
+    kubectl apply -f namespaces.yml,openfaas.yaml
     ```

 Now [verify your installation](#verify-the-installation).